Soccer ACL Injuries

 How is the ligament fixed?

 Older techniques consisted of sewing the torn ends of the ligament back together.
 This relatively simple operation didn’t work and the ligament almost always tore again.
 The standard operation is now reconstruction of the ligament where a tendon from your own body is used as a replacement for the anterior cruciate ligament.
-There are two choices for this substitute tendon.
-I used to use the central third of the patellar tendon (the tendon which runs from the knee cap to the shin bone).
-However, a new technique using the hamstring tendons from behind the knee is just as strong and less painful.
-The recovery is quicker and there are fewer complications.
-This is now my graft of choice.
+There are two main choices for this substitute tendon.
+I frequently use the central third of the patellar tendon (the tendon which runs from the knee cap to the shin bone) for competitive athletes.
+This has the best track record in this group as far as knee stability.
+Using the hamstring tendons from behind the knee is just as strong and less painful and provides an excellent graft as well.
+The early stage of recovery is quicker and there are fewer complications of anterior knee pain.
+However there is some evidence that in teenage girls this graft may stretch out a bit compared to patellar tendon.
+Donor tendons ( allograft) can be used in the adult population.
+Using an allograft does not cause any additional trauma to the knee, but in young patients has a higher tendency to stretch out than either the patellar tendon or hamstring grafts.
+This is true for teenagers but not in older adults.
+I am frequently asked if the new ACL can be torn again.
+The answer is of course!
+The surgery doesn’t make you bullet proof.
+If you tore the ligament God gave you, you can tear a man-made one!

 Using arthroscopy, I place the tendons where the ACL used to be, secure them with screws, and this becomes the new ligament.
 Cartilage tears are repaired at the same time.
 Shortly after the surgery, your knee will be in a continuous passive motion machine (CPM).
 This is essentially a hammock for your leg which gently bends and straightens the knee.
 Most patients use this for approximately one week after the surgery.